 |

 - Otto K. Pressentin, son of the pioneer Birdsview family and practitioner of the arts of survival from Washington to Alaska.
 A brief profile and his biography from 1906.
-This is the introduction to a four-part series of stories about hiss adventures in Alaska and British Columbia, when he walked more than a thousand miles through mountains and wilderness from 1911 to 1921.
+We are moving all our original "stumpranchonline.com" features like this one to our new domain.
+This story will soon be changed to this address.
+If neither file connects, please email us.

-- April 24, 1958 article by Ray Jordan about Otto's early years in British Columbia as a fur trader, starting in 1911, and his initial trade with Indians who lived in the interior.
-Update April 2006: we have now found this complete article that started the series, from April 24, 1958.
-See the restored text.
+- 1958 article by Ray Jordan about Otto's early years in British Columbia as a fur trader, starting in 1911, and his initial trade with Indians who lived in the interior.
+The only man we know of who walked back and forth to Alaska.
+Twice, circa 1910.
+This story will soon be changed to this address.
+If neither file connects, please email us.

-- Otto K. Pressentin, Fur Trading, Part Two, May 1, 1958, another story by Ray Jordan that includes prices for goods and furs and details about his later years in the province through 1921.
+- Otto K. Pressentin, Fur Trading, Part Two, another story by Ray Jordan that includes prices for goods and furs and details about Otto's later years in the province through 1921.
+This story will soon be changed to this address.
+If neither file connects, please email us.

 - In 1958, Otto Pressentin recalled the 1897 Skagit River flood that wiped out several downriver towns and how he helped save the books and bell from the Marblemount School where he was teaching.